mkapadia70/SeniorDesign/readme.md

-readme for the guys

 **Emulation**

-Without a PI with serial cable handy, you will need to emulate COM ports to develop/test you can do this with the a null-modem emulator which can be downloaded
+Without a Raspberry Pi with serial cable, you will need to emulate COM ports to develop/test you can do this with the a null-modem emulator which can be downloaded
 here: https://sourceforge.net/projects/com0com/
 Run the x64 or x84 exe (doesnt matter which), tick all boxes and run setup